Arthur Frederick Henry Bull, born 1867 in St Pancras

 Cuthbert.

-Lavinia outlived him.
-Her story is therefore continued in the biography of Lavinia Maria Curtis.
+Lavinia outlived Arthur, and her story is therefore continued in the biography of Lavinia Maria Curtis.

 Burial